Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

-This would conclude Theorem \ref{thm:main} once we study the arithmetic properties of the Symington sequence $(a_n,b_n)$ associated to $X(\SP,\SS)$ as in Proposition \ref{prop:ExistenceSymingtonSequence}.
+The challenge is now upgrading these absolute ellipsoid embeddings $(i_n)_{n\in\N}$ to a sequence of relative full symplectic ellipsoid embeddings This would conclude the proof of Theorem \ref{thm:main} once we study the arithmetic properties of the Symington sequence $(a_n,b_n)$ associated to $X(\SP,\SS)$ as in Proposition \ref{prop:ExistenceSymingtonSequence}.
 The focus of Subsection \ref{ssec:proofmain} and Section \ref{sec:Symp_Trop} is the construction of the relative embeddings $\iota_n$ into $X(\SP,\SS)$ from the absolute embeddings $i_n$ into $X(\SP)$.

-The central difficulty in arguing the existence of $\iota_n$ is understanding the surface configuration $D(\SS)\sse X(\SP)$ under the identifications $X(\SP)\cong X(\SP_n)$, for each $n\in\N$.
-In order to achieve that, we will develop a diagrammatic tropical calculus for surface configurations $D(\SS)\sse X(\SP)$ in almost-toric symplectic manifolds.
-In particular, such tropical calculus starts with a configuration $D(\SS)\sse X(\SP_n)$ and describes a diagram $\Delta_n\sse\SP_n$ such that the Hamiltonian isotopy class of the configuration $D(\SS)$ admits a representative contained in the pre-image of this diagram $\Delta_n$.
+The central difficulty in showing the existence of $\iota_n$ is understanding the surface configuration $D(\SS)\sse X(\SP)$ under the identifications $X(\SP)\cong X(\SP_n)$, for each $n\in\N$.
+In order to achieve that, we will develop a diagrammatic tropical calculus for surface configurations $D(\SS)\sse X(\SP)$ in almost toric symplectic manifolds.
+In particular, such a tropical calculus starts with a configuration $D(\SS)\sse X(\SP_n)$ and describes a diagram $\Delta_n\sse\SP_n$ such that the Hamiltonian isotopy class of the configuration $D(\SS)$ admits a representative contained in the pre-image of this diagram $\Delta_n$.

 \begin{remark} There is an alternative course of action to construct $\iota_n$.
-It should be possible to understand how the surface configuration $D(\SS)$ is explicitly carried along a polytope mutation through almost-toric diagrams \cite{Symington,Vi16a}.
+It should be possible to understand how the surface configuration $D(\SS)$ is explicitly carried along a polytope mutation through almost toric diagrams \cite{Symington,Vianna3}.
 Starting with $D(\SS)\sse X(\SP)$, this would yield an understanding of the inclusions $D(\SS)\sse X(\SP_n)$, upon identifying $X(\SP_n)\cong X(\SP)$ along the mutation sequence.
 This is an interesting line of research, but we shall not discuss it in the present manuscript. $\Box$ \end{remark}

 Let us now provide a detailed and self-contained account of the numerics appearing in Symington sequences for $X(\SP,\SS)$ for $(\SP,\SS)\in\SH$.
-After that, we proceed with Subsection \ref{ssec:SymplecticAlmostToric}, which states the main result form Section \ref{sec:Symp_Trop}, and Subsection \ref{ssec:proofmain}, which constructs $(\iota_n)_{n\in\N}$, leading to the conclusion of Theorem \ref{thm:main}.